httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

-Parallel to this, various proposals for how to fulfill data-transportation needs, and to a lesser degree to impose some kind of order on HTTP headers, at least going forward were floated.
+Parallel to this, various proposals for how to fulfill data-transportation needs, and to a lesser degree to impose some kind of order on HTTP headers, at least going forward, were floated.

 All of these proposals, JSON, CBOR etc. run into the same basic
-problem:  Their serialization is incompatible with {{RFC7230}}'s ABNF definition of 'field-value'.
+problem:  Their serialization is incompatible with RFC 7230's {{RFC7230}}
+ABNF definition of 'field-value'.

 For binary formats, such as CBOR, a wholesale base64/85